mitydigital/statamic-sitemapamic/README.md

 To clear the cache, you can do one of three things:

-- save an entry
+- save (or delete) an Entry
+- save (or delete) a Taxonomy or Term
-- save a taxonomy term
+- save (or delete) a Collection
 - run a ``please`` command

-Saving an entry or term will automatically clear the sitemap cache.
+Saving an Entry, Collection, Taxonomy or Term will automatically clear the sitemap cache.

 You can force the cache to clear by running:

 ```
 php please sitemapamic:clear
 ```

+This could be a good command to have as part of your deployment script.

 ---